 Prevention of the Cycle Violence Aboriginal Fund for 3KND

-Natasha has worked in many areas of the media for over 23 years, specialising in content creation, presenting/reporting,
+Natasha has worked in many areas of the media for over 23 years, specializing in content creation, presenting/reporting,

 Producing and directing broadcast quality content for TV, film, Radio, VOD, Web, Radio and Brands.
 She has collaborated with a countless number of experts, celebrities, production houses and networks and created content for TV networks in Australia,